Personal | Business

 If you're cancelling after 24 months but still within the minimum term of your Device Plan, your Airtime and Device Plans are unlinked.
 This means you can either; (i) continue paying for your Device Plan in instalments, or (ii) pay off your Device Plan in full.

-Sim only contracts
+SIM only contracts

-If you took out an O2 sim only contract and decide to leave early, you will need to pay an ETC. This will be calculated using your monthly tariff cost, multiplied by the number of months remaining in your Minimum Period, minus 4%.
+If you took out an O2 SIM only contract and decide to leave early, you will need to pay an ETC. This will be calculated using your monthly tariff cost, multiplied by the number of months remaining in your Minimum Period, minus 4%.

 Standard Plan contracts